-Come camp at 10,000 feet elevation!
-Camping is available from mid-June to mid-September.
+Camp at 10,000 feet elevation!
+Camping is available approximately from mid-June to mid-September.
+Each site has a picnic table and fire pit or grill.
+There are also restrooms with showers, chopped firewood, and water spigots.
 Note that the campground opening and closing dates may be slightly earlier or later and is subject to favorable weather.
-Call (435) 586-9451 or (435) 586-0787 for more details and to confirm opening and closing dates.
+Check out our Current Conditions Page for details on the campground status.

 This fee is paid at the self-pay station at the entrance to the campground or when reserving a site at www.recreation.gov.